JihedChaibi/STM32-with-no-IDE/README.md

 ✪ CMake (Required to install ST-Link Programming Tool)

-###### :exclamation: :neutral_face: * IMPORTANT NOTE : For the time being ST-LINK only works for Linux users, I am currently working on the Windows part, stay tuned. :pray:
+###### :exclamation: :neutral_face: * IMPORTANT NOTE : For the time being ST-LINK only works for Linux users (you can still use any external programming tool, if you're a fan of GUIs).
+I am currently working on the Windows part stay tuned. :pray:

 ##